maciematt/ave_struct/README.md

-structure.ave - the average structure file based on the minimal RMSD alignment of the models constituing structure.pdb. structure.rot.pdb - a version of structure.pdb with all models aligned. stdout - the RMSD of the alignment is printed in stdout.
+structure.ave - the average structure file based on the minimal RMSD alignment of the models constituing structure.pdb. structure.rot.pdb - a version of structure.pdb with all models aligned. stdout - the RMSD of the alignment (averaged for the models of structure.pdb) relative to structure.ave is printed in stdout.